akshwin/Vision_Query_Bot/README.md

-# Vision_Query_Bot
+# Image_Describer_Using_LLM
-This repository contains llm project build using Gemini Pro Vision Model
+This repository contains Image Describer which is built with the LLM Gemini